Gim (food)

 Gim, also romanized as kim, is a generic term for a group of edible seaweeds dried to be used as an ingredient in Korean cuisine, consisting of various species in the genera Pyropia and Porphyra, including P. tenera, P. yezoensis, P. suborbiculata, P. pseudolinearis, P. dentata, and P. seriata.

-Along with miyeok and sweet kelp, gim is one of the most widely cultivated and consumed types of seaweed in Korea.
+Along with miyeok and dasima, gim is one of the most widely cultivated and consumed types of seaweed in Korea.
 The dried sheets of gim are often rolled to wrap and be eaten with rice.
 Gimbap is a dish in which gim is not only rolled with rice, but also meat, fish, or vegetables.
 Gim also can be eaten without rice by roasting with sesame oil or frying and cutting it to make side dishes (banchan) such as bugak.

-Gim is largely similar to the Japanese nori, which also covers the genus Pyropia.
-Gim, however, is different from nori in that it is seasoned with sesame oil and salt.
+Due to the growing popularity of South Korean gim, it now accounts for approximately 70% of the global dried seaweed market.
+Major export markets include the United States, Japan, and China.